CSCfi/csc-user-guide/docs/apps/sofi3d.md

 SOFI3D creates many auxiliary files, so in this example subdirectories are used to reduce clutter.

+!!! warning "Reminder"
-!!! info "Reminder" Remember to replace the <project> and <some_dir> placeholders before trying the example batch job. <project> is the project name of the project you want to use in the style of project_200xxxx.
+  Remember to replace the <project> and <some_dir> placeholders before trying the example batch job. <project> is the project name of the project you want to use in the style of project_200xxxx.

 ```bash
 #!/bin/bash